Adriano do Nascimento

 Adriano do Nascimento (born 12 January 1970) is an East Timorese politician, teacher and university lecturer.
 He is a member of the Democratic Party (PD).
-Between 2007 and 2017, he was a member of the National Parliament of East Timor, and from October 2017 to June 2018, he was Minister in the Presidency of the Council of Ministers in the VII Constitutional Government of East Timor.
-In June 2018, he resumed his membership of the National Parliament.
+Between 2007 and 2017, he was a member of the National Parliament of East Timor, and from October 2017 to June 2018, he was minister in the presidency of the Council of Ministers in the VII Constitutional Government of East Timor.
+Between June 2018 and June 2023, he was again a member of the National Parliament.

 Early life and career

 Adriano do Nascimento was born in Holbelis, Cova Lima, in the then Portuguese Timor.
 He studied Education and English at the University of Nusa Cendana (Universitas Nusa Cendana) in Kupang, West Timor, Indonesia, and later at the Eastern Mennonite University in Virginia and the University of Notre Dame in Indiana, USA.
 Additionally, he completed training courses in Australia, Thailand and Indonesia.
 While in Kupang, he was president of the organization IMPETU / IMAPTIM (Asosiasaun Estudante Timor-Leste) from 1996 to 1997.

 In 1997–98, Nascimento was a teacher at a pre-secondary and secondary school in Suai, Cova Lima.

 During the Indonesian occupation of East Timor, Nascimento was active in an underground network, working in the areas of political agitation and international relations.
 He later joined the National Council of Maubere Resistance (Conselho Nacional da Resistência Maubere (CNRM)), the umbrella organization of the East Timorese resistance.
 Between 1998 and 2000, he was general coordinator of the East Timor Student Solidarity Council (Dewan Solidaritas Mahasiswa Pemuda dan Pelajar Timor Timur (DSMPTT)) in the then district of Cova Lima, which supported campaigns for the independence of East Timor.
 He also promoted that goal in the United States, Ireland, Great Britain, Portugal, Belgium and Spain.

 After the United Nations Transitional Administration in East Timor (UNTAET) was established in 1999, Nascimento returned to his work as a teacher in the pre-secondary and secondary school in Suai.

 In 2001, Nascimento left Suai to work for the Australia and New Zealand Banking Group (ANZ) in Dili.
 Between 2002 and 2003, he was employed by the East Timorese non-governmental organization La'o Hamutuk, and focused his attention on the oil and gas deposits in the Timor Sea.
 From then until 2006, he was engaged by the international humanitarian agency Catholic Relief Services (CRS) as a project manager for the Peace Building / Dezenvolvimentu Paz program.
 He was also a lecturer at the Universidade da Paz (UNPAZ).